danilolc/pk2/README.md

 brew install sdl2 sdl2_gfx sdl2_image sdl2_mixer
 ```
 Now just clone the code and run `make` on pk2 directory, the PK2 binary will be in `bin/` directory.

-### Android
-Set a link to SDL2, SDL2_image and SDL2_mixer on `android/app/jni`.
-Then `./gradlew build`
-on `android/` with the SDK and the NDK installed may work.

-SDL 2.0.10 have [bugs](https://bugzilla.libsdl.org/show_bug.cgi?id=4186) on audio.
-You must use the latest code.
-I've copyed the SDL java code to `android/app/src/main/java/`.
-It'll probably be removed.

 # User made episodes:
 http://mapstore.the.cz/